 Normally, you’d expect to owe $740 in tax on that $2,000.
 However, thanks to the $600 franking credit, you could be eligible to offset the $740 tax with the $600 franking credit, so your tax liability is $140.
 So, franking credits could potentially offset the amount of tax you have to pay.

-Taxation considerations are general and based on present taxation laws and may be subject to change, they do not take into account your individual objectives, financial situation or needs.
+Taxation considerations are general and based on present taxation laws and may be subject to change.
 You should seek independent, professional tax advice before making any decision based on this information.